- What is Personal Information?

 Your Privacy Rights

-Depending on your jurisdiction, you may have some of the following rights:
+Depending on your jurisdiction (in the US, this includes California, Virginia, Colorado, and Connecticut, you may have some or all of the following rights:

 - The right to access/know your personal information – You have a right to know what personal information we hold on you and for what purpose we are processing your personal information.
 This is known as a Subject Access Request (SAR).